HedgehogDevelopment/HedgehogDevelopment.github.io/razl/screen.markdown

 ### Toolbar

-The toolbar provides access to the different functions available in Razl:
+The toolbar provides access to the different functions available in Sitecore Razl:

 ![](/Images/Razl-V4/toolbar.png)

-1. Left connection - the Sitecore connection used by the left hand side of Razl.
+1. Left connection - the Sitecore connection used by the left hand side of Sitecore Razl.
 1. Left History engine view - displays entries in the left hand Sitecore history engine.
 1. Left connection information - summary information about the left connection.
 1. Connection Manager - allows the user to manage all their connections.
 1. Right connection information - summary information about the right connection.
 1. Right History engine view -  displays entries in the righthand Sitecore history engine.
-1. Right connection - the Sitecore connection used by the right hand side of Razl.
+1. Right connection - the Sitecore connection used by the right hand side of Sitecore Razl.
 1. Toggle Lightning Mode.
 1. Toggle Show/Hide fields that are the same in the field information window.
-1. Razl settings - opens the Razl settings window.
+1. Sitecore Razl settings - opens the Sitecore Razl settings window.
-1. Log console - opens the Razl log console which contains the log output for the current session.
+1. Log console - opens the Sitecore Razl log console which contains the log output for the current session.
-1. Compare filters - displays a drop down list of fields and languages not being used by Razl for comparison.
+1. Compare filters - displays a drop down list of fields and languages not being used by Sitecore Razl for comparison.
-1. Razl About - display information about the version of Razl you are using.
+1. Sitecore Razl About - display information about the version of Sitecore Razl you are using.
-1. Razl Help - Opens the Razl help website.
+1. Sitecore Razl Help - Opens the Sitecore Razl help website.
-1. Razl Search Box - Allows the user to search for text or an ID on both servers
+1. Sitecore Razl Search Box - Allows the user to search for text or an ID on both servers

 ### Content Trees